Georift/install-jellyfin-tizen/README.md

 #### Find IP Address

 - Exact instructions will vary with the model of TV.
 In general you can find the TV's IP address in Settings under Networking or About.
-Plenty of guides are availble with a quick search, however for brevity a short guide with pictures can be found [here](https://www.techsolutions.support.com/how-to/how-to-check-connection-on-samsung-smart-tv-10925).
+Plenty of guides are available with a quick search, however for brevity a short guide with pictures can be found [here](https://www.techsolutions.support.com/how-to/how-to-check-connection-on-samsung-smart-tv-10925).

 - Make a note of the IP address as it will be needed later.